-» read about the Indigenous Natural Products project
+» read about the Indigenous Plant Products project

 While Namibia has an outstanding track record in supporting and developing the agricultural sector as well as tourism and wildlife values in communal areas, veld products (primarily plant resources) have not really received the same attention.
 This is surprising given that they provide a source of income to many Namibians who carve, weave or sell plant resources or use plants to provide household energy (fuelwood), low cost housing, utensils, herbal medicines and food resources.